-Regardless of how the tissue gets outside of the uterus in the first place, what really matters is how the immune system then responds.
+Regardless of how the original origin of the tissue, what matters is how the immune system responds.
 In a normal situation, the immune system stays calm and does not react to the endometrial tissue.
-In the case of endometriosis, something different happens.
-The immune system makes inflammatory cytokines and auto-antibodies that inflame the lesions and promote their growth.
+In the case of endometriosis, the immune system makes inflammatory cytokines and autoantibodies that inflame the lesions and promote their growth.

 I look forward to future research about the endometriosis-autoimmune connection.

 The following treatments help by normalizing immune function, thereby reducing inflammation.

 - Avoid A1 dairy.
 Holstein cow’s milk contains a powerfully inflammatory protein called A1 casein that causes immune problems in some people.
 My clinical experience is that most women with endometriosis improve when they stop having normal dairy products.
 Goat and sheep dairy (A2 casein) are usually okay.
 Please see What dairy does to periods.

 - Avoid gluten.
 Like A1 casein, gluten is immune-disruptive for some people.
 And endometriosis has been found to improve after twelve months on a gluten-free diet.
 Avoiding gluten can also improve intestinal permeability (see next point).

 - Repair intestinal permeability.
 Intestinal permeability or leaky gut drives autoimmune conditions such as thyroid and inflammatory bowel disease, so it makes sense that it drives endometriosis.
 Treatments for intestinal permeability include a gluten-free diet and supplementation with zinc and the herbal medicine berberine.

 - Turmeric is a powerful anti-inflammatory and immune-modulating herbal medicine.
 A 2012 animal study demonstrated that turmeric can promote regression of endometriosis lesions.
 The authors went on to propose turmeric (curcumin) as a novel anti-endometriotic medicine.